-This policy will only be used as a last resort and after all reasonable measures have been taken to try to resolve complaints through the Wirral Council complaints procedure.
-Implementation of the "persistent complaints" procedure should only be applied following careful consideration and with the authorisation of the Head of Legal Services or nominated representative from Legal Services, having ensured all reasonable steps have been taken to deal with the customer fairly.
+This procedure will only be used as a last resort and after all reasonable measures have been taken to try to resolve complaints through the Wirral Council complaints procedure.
+Implementation of the "persistent complaints" procedure should only be implemented following careful consideration and with the authorisation of the Head of Legal Services and/or Head of Customer Services having ensured all reasonable steps have been taken to deal with the customer fairly.